jcai0791/Brainiac/README.md

 A from-scratch implementation of a neural network using SGD(stochastic gradient descent).
+2 layers, with a sigmoid activation function.